Supermac30/CTF-Stuff/Mystery Twister/Autokey_Cipher/README.md

 A possible plaintext AUHVSVWEMZIRZTAUN is at position 2
 ```

 Nice!
 It looks like our key is GHL.
-We can be sure of this with the key finder script using WELCOMETOTHEWORLD as our plaintext.
-Using CLWYSXGHAXASPVVHRFQFFDRKMVKOVYY as the cipher text and GHL as the key in the decoder script results in:
+We can be sure of this with the "Autokey Key Finder.py" script using WELCOMETOTHEWORLD as our plaintext.
+Using CLWYSXGHAXASPVVHRFQFFDRKMVKOVYY as the cipher text and GHL as the key in the "Autokey decoder.py" script results in:
 ```
 input ciphertext CLWYSXGHAXASPVVHRFQFFDRKMVKOVYY
 input key GHL